revbayes/revbayes.github.io/tutorials/quick_tips/index.md

 {% figure fig_trace %}
 <img src="figures/Move_size.png"  />
 {% figcaption %}
 Mixing of the `mvSlide` move on  sampling the probability of flipping heads $p$.
 The left image depicts the trace when moves are too small.
 The image in the center depicts moves that are too big.
-The image on the left depicts moves that are just right.
+The image on the right depicts moves that are just right.
 {% endfigcaption %}
 {% endfigure %}